eclipse/mosaic.website/content/contribution/contribution.md

 Please first discuss the change you wish to make via issue or email with us as the owners of this repository.
 To share contributions with us,  create a GitHub pull request following the steps below.
-All your commits have to be *Signed-off* (`-s`) using the email address used for your Eclipse account.
+All your commits have to be authored using the email address used for your Eclipse account.
 More details can be found [here](https://wiki.eclipse.org/Development_Resources/Contributing_via_Git).

-    git commit -s -m "This is a message"
+    git commit -m "This is a message"

 Make your changes by following those steps: